Permagate/sharp/README.md

 # Shaping Angular Rails Applciation (Sharp)

-This seed project works OOTB.
-But if you want to start from scratch, this is a quick guide to make a web application with Ruby on Rails as its backend server and AngularJS as its frontend SPA framework.
+This is a seed project to make a web application with Ruby on Rails as its backend server and AngularJS as its frontend SPA framework.
+It is heavily inspired by [this guide](http://angular-rails.com/).

-For an even more comprehensive guide, this seed project is heavily inspired by [this guide](http://angular-rails.com/).
-In fact, this can be called the summary of it!

-### Quick Guide
+### Quick Start

 1. Go to your project root folder `./`.

+2. Run **bundle install**.

+3. Run **bundle exec rake bower:install**.

+### Starting from Scratch

+The quick start section is enough to get you started.
+But if you want to make from scratch, you can do so by doing the following steps (or just read the [original guide](http://angular-rails.com/)):

+1. Go to your workspace.

 2. Run **rails new \<app_name\> --skip-turbolinks**.